gewiebe/banff-ev-modelling/README.md

 ## Running the Simulation

 Download the `EVLoadProfile_10.6.2.ipynb` file.

-Download "soc_distribution.pkl" to the same folder.
+Download `soc_distribution.pkl` to the same folder.

 All simulations are run through `EVLoadProfile_10.6.2.ipynb`